danalchapman/lets-get-read/README.md

 <p align="center"><img width="500" src="https://media.giphy.com/media/OU60ew8vcQU9Sr5REl/giphy.gif" alt="Let's Get Read invalid url error handling gif"></p>

 <br />
-This take home assignment was assigned during the fourth and final module of Turing's Front-End Engineering program.
-It's main goal was to give students an opportunity to simulate an actual take home assessment a junior developer may experience during the job hunt.
-This project includes React, React-Router, Cypress, and more.
+This take home assignment was assigned during the fourth and final module of Turing School of Software & Design's Front-End Engineering program.
+It's main goal was to give students an opportunity to simulate a take home assessment a junior developer may experience during the job hunt.
+This project includes React, React-Router, and more.
 The details of this project are outlined in <a href="https://mod4.turing.edu/projects/take_home/take_home_fe">this</a> project spec.

 ### Built With